JGLTechnologies/KeyboardSoundPlayer/README.md

     yt_update:
         type: boolean
         default: false
-        description: Should youtube audio file be redownloaded everytime the program is run?
+        description: Should youtube audio files be redownloaded everytime the program is run?
         If this is false you have to manually delete the mp3 file if you want to change the audio for the key.
+    exit_key:
+        type: text
+        default: esc
+        description: Press this key 5 times in 2 seconds to close the program

 ## keys.json
 You can create a keys.json file to have KeyboardSoundPlayer auto generate mp3 files.